Transjugular liver biopsy

 - Section Editor — General Hepatology; Gallbladder and Biliary Tract Disease

 - James Tullis Firm Chief

 - Jonathan B Kruskal, MD, PhD

 Despite the progress and advances in clinical medicine, biochemical analysis, and diagnostic imaging, histologic examination of hepatic tissue still has an important role in the management of patients with liver diseases.
 Percutaneous liver biopsy has proven to be fast, safe, and efficient, to the point of becoming the gold standard for liver tissue sampling.

 However, percutaneous liver biopsy involves transection of the liver capsule, and patients taking anticoagulants or with coagulopathies are at an increased risk for intraperitoneal hemorrhage (table 1).
 Other factors such as morbid obesity and high-volume ascites also represent a challenge for the percutaneous approach, increasing the risks associated with the procedure.
 Consequently, alternative techniques such as transjugular liver biopsy were developed to permit harvesting of liver tissue in patients with contraindications to the percutaneous procedure [1,2].
-(See "Percutaneous, fine-needle aspiration, and laparoscopic liver biopsy".)
+(See "Approach to liver biopsy".)

 This topic will review transjugular liver biopsy.
 Percutaneous liver biopsy, transjugular intrahepatic portosystemic shunting, and the interpretation of biopsy specimens are discussed separately.
-(See "Percutaneous, fine-needle aspiration, and laparoscopic liver biopsy" and "Transjugular intrahepatic portosystemic shunts: Indications and contraindications" and "Interpretation of liver biopsy specimens".)
+(See "Approach to liver biopsy" and "Transjugular intrahepatic portosystemic shunts: Indications and contraindications" and "Interpretation of liver biopsy specimens".)

 INDICATIONS AND CONTRAINDICATIONS